apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Represents the action of switching over to a specified candidate primary or leader instance.</p>
+<p>withCandidate corresponds to the switchover of the specified candidate primary or leader instance.</p>
 </td>
 </tr>
 <tr>